View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 On safety.
 Ask for the ward-level breakdown and the street-level map, not the area-level crime score.

 If you do those three things for the next three neighbourhoods on your shortlist, you will know more about each of them than 95% of the buyers competing with you.
 None of it requires paying anyone.
-All of it is on government websites, ready to be looked at by anyone who knows where to look.
+All of it is on government websites — and every number above carries its receipt, so you can start by auditing us.

 For the areas I have covered in depth so far, I have done that work and laid it out per neighbourhood: Brixton, Croydon, Hackney, Morden, Peckham, Stratford, and Walthamstow.
 Every figure on every page traces back to Land Registry, Ofsted, police.uk, or TfL, with a date stamp on the verification.